The Moon’s Mysterious Reach: Everything It Touches, from Tides to Werewolves

 It’s a lunar love letter.

 And then there are the grunion fish, who time their entire romantic lives to lunar tides.
 As waves lap up the sand, they rush ashore under the moon’s gaze, wriggling onto beaches, mating in the dark, and disappearing before sunrise.
-Gone before the world knows.
+Gone before the world even knows they were there.

 Migratory birds use the moon as a compass, especially during long nighttime flights.
 Under moonlit skies, they stay on course.
 During new moons (when the skies are darkest) they stray more often.